Aryan690/devsearch/README.md

 # Freelify - Connecting You with Expert Developers Globally!

 Freelify is a dynamic platform designed to connect developers with projects and clients from around the globe.
-Whether you are a developer looking for your next gig or a project owner seeking skilled developers, DevSearch provides a seamless experience to meet your needs.s
+Whether you are a developer looking for your next gig or a project owner seeking skilled developers, Freelify provides a seamless experience to meet your needs.s

 ### Technologies Stack
 - Django, Django Rest Framework